-The number of shares of our common stock to be outstanding immediately after this offering is based on 7,142,746 shares of our common stock outstanding as of November 29, 2021, which gives effect to the First Reverse Stock Split and the Second Reverse Stock Split, and excludes, as of such date, the following:
+The number of shares of our common stock to be outstanding immediately after this offering is based on 11,115,780 shares of our common stock outstanding as of October 12, 2021, which gives effect to the Reorganization Merger and excludes, as of such date:

-- 525,529 shares of our common stock issuable upon exercise of stock options to be issued to certain of our officers, directors and employees, effective as of the date of this prospectus, which options shall have an exercise price equal to the offering price of our common stock in this offering; - 560,631 shares of our common stock that are available for future issuance under our 2021 Equity Incentive Plan (or the 2021 Plan) or shares that will become available under our 2021 Plan; - 4,166,666 shares of common stock issuable upon the exercise of the Warrants; and - 208,333 shares of common stock issuable upon the exercise of the warrants to purchase shares of our common stock to be issued to the underwriters in connection with this offering.
+- 817,830 shares of our common stock issuable upon exercise of stock options to be issued to certain of our officers, directors and employees, effective as of the date of this prospectus, which options shall have an exercise price equal to the offering price of our common stock in this offering; and - 872,456 shares of our common stock that are available for future issuance under our 2021 Equity Incentive Plan (or the 2021 Plan) or shares that will become available under our 2021 Plan.

-Unless otherwise indicated, this prospectus reflects no exercise by the underwriters of their over-allotment option and reflects the First Reverse Stock Split and the Second Reverse Stock Split.
+Unless otherwise indicated, this prospectus reflects no exercise by the underwriters of their over-allotment option and that the Stock Dividend and Reverse Stock Split have occurred.